- Breakfast for two

 1 Queen bed, non-smoking

-- Room Features: Private bathroom, bathtub, local artwork and locally crafted furniture
+- Room Features: Private bathroom, spacious, ocean view, local artwork and locally crafted furniture

 - In-room amenities: TV, Netflix, WiFi, slippers, house coats, East Coast Glow products, and more…

-- In-house amenities: On-site parking, bottled/filtered water, coffee/tea stations, dining room, common area featuring a library of maritime & newfie books/novels, and more…
+- In-house amenities: On-site parking, bottled/filtered water, coffee/tea stations, storage safe, dining room, common area featuring a library of maritime & newfie books/novels, and more…

 - Other features: dinner menu, gift packages

 *Room rate based on double occupancy.
 Breakfast included.
 Does not include HST.
 See Room Rates for more information.
 Cots available for additional guests.
-Recommended occupancy is 3.
+Maximum occupancy is 4.

 Discover Port Union Bed & Breakfast